SemParser: A Semantic Parser for Log Analysis: Evaluation

-To illustrate how ~\name~ benefits the anomaly detection task, we compare ~\name~ with four baseline parsers on four different model architectures, and the results are shown in Table~\ref{tab:anomaly-results}.
-Each row represents the performance of four anomaly detection techniques associated with the selected parser for upstream processing.
-The last row ($\Delta$) displays how much our semantic parser outperforms the best baseline parser, and the negative score indicates how the percentage of ours performs lower than the best baseline.
+To illustrate how~\name~benefits the anomaly detection task, we compare~\name~with four baseline parsers on four different anomaly detection models, and the results are shown in Table~\ref{tab:anomaly-results}.
+Each row represents the performance of four anomaly detection models associated with the selected parser for upstream processing.
+The last row ($\Delta$) displays how much our semantic parser outperforms the best baseline parser of F1 score, and the negative score indicates how the percentage of ours performs lower than the best baseline.

-We observe that ~\name~ performs at rates approximately above ten percent overall baselines in F1 score, indicating its effectiveness and robustness across various techniques.
-Specifically, it outperforms baselines regarding LSTM, Atten-biLSTM, CNN, and Transformer architecture by 11.80\%, 10.17\%, 8.27\%, and 16.58\%, respectively, with an average F1 score of 0.926.
-The results on Precision, Recall, and F1 reveal that ~\name~ significantly advances the performance concerning the precision score, whereas the recall score is very close to several baselines.
+In the base HDFS dataset with only 31 templates, although all parsers provides a good performance, we still observe that~\name~also outperform syntax-based parsers by an average F1 score of 1.22\% over four techniques.
+In the more challenging F-Dataset, we observe that~\name~performs at rates approximately above ten percent overall baselines in F1 score, indicating its effectiveness and robustness across various models.
+It outperforms baselines regarding DeepLog, LogRobust, CNN, and Transformer by 11.80\%, 10.17\%, 8.27\%, and 16.58\% respectively, with an average F1 score of 0.926.
+The results on Precision, Recall, and F1 reveal the effectiveness of acquired semantics from logs.